turingschool-examples/challenges/collections.markdown

           "New Jersey" => "NJ",
           "Colorado" => "CO"}

-capitols = {"OR" => "Salem",
+capitals = {"OR" => "Salem",
             "AL" => "Montgomery",
             "NJ" => "Trenton",
             "CO" => "Denver"}
 ```

 * Level 1: Write some code which given a state name ("Oregon") outputs
-  its capitol ("Salem")
+  its capital ("Salem")
 * Level 2: Handle the case when a state's information is not known by
   returning "Unknown"
 * Level 3: Now let's go the other way.
-Given a capitol name ("Denver"),
+Given a capital name ("Denver"),
-  return the state name for which it is the capitol ("Colorado")
+  return the state name for which it is the capital ("Colorado")